Information below is from the 2019 Oxbow 50.

 After the out & back there will be a water & food aid station at the parking lot.
 Prior to getting onto the Newfoundland Loop you will hit your first “on trail” aid station which will be water & food.
 Once on the Newfoundland Loop, you’ll hit two aid stations.
 The first will be water only, the second, after Jackfish Lake Cabin will be water & food.
 After getting back on to the Epinette Trail, you’ll hit the last aid station which will once again be water and food.

 An exact list of aid station food will be provided a month prior to the event in a racer email.

-Drop Bags – Drop bags will be allowed and delivered to the one stocked aid station on the Newfoundland Loop about 30k into the race.
+Drop Bags – Drop bags will be allowed and delivered to the South Newfoundland Aid Station about 30k into the race.
 Those will be the only drop bags allowed.

 Crew – Crew are not allowed on the race course other than the start/finish area by the parking lot.
 Failure to adhere to this rule could cost your runner a DQ.